TheresAFewConors/Sooty/README.md

     - [BadIP's](https://www.badips.com/)
     - [Abuse IPDB](https://www.abuseipdb.com/)
   - Check if an IP address is a TOR exit node
-  - Decode Proofpoint URL's, UTF-8 encoded URLS, Office SafeLink URL's and Base64 Strings
+  - Decode Proofpoint URL's, UTF-8 encoded URLS, Office SafeLink URL's, Base64 Strings and Cisco7 Passwords.
   - Get file hashes and compare them against [VirusTotal](https://www.virustotal.com) (see requirements)
   - Perform WhoIs Lookups
   - Check Usernames and Emails against [HaveIBeenPwned](https://haveibeenpwned.com) to see if a breach has occurred. (see requirements)